mattmalcher/MissingMaps2/Readme.md

 ### Why have they been made?

 Many of the places where disasters occur are 'missing' from the map.
-[Missing Maps](http://www.missingmaps.org)is a project to give first responders the information they need to assist people effectively.
+[Missing Maps](http://www.missingmaps.org) is a project to give first responders the information they need to assist people effectively.

-The originator, Simon has many other responsibilities (check out his [blog](https://medium.com/@Simon_B_Johnson) ).
+The originator, Simon has many other responsibilities (check out his [blog](https://medium.com/@Simon_B_Johnson)).
 As such, updating the tools used for the original blog post has fallen somewhere down his list of priorities, off the bottom, then into this repository.

 ### What is Next?